Canon 640, 645, 660 series and similar ink cartridges - How to refill

 Canon 510 injecting ink

-When finished filling (all colours if filling colour), turn cartridge upside down and gently tap it against some folded paper toweling or tissues few times - to drain any excess ink.
-Keep tapping it, until no more ink drips out.
-Then clean the cartridge up with tissue or damp cloth and fit it back in the printer.
+5) When finished filling (all colours if doing a colour cartridge), turn cartridge upside down over a sheet of paper towel folded 2-3 times and GENTLY tap the cartridge against it few times - to drain any excess ink out.
+Keep tapping - until no more ink drips out the fil hole(s).

 Don't fit a leaking cartridge in printer hoping it will stop leaking!
 It will, but only